massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 <a name="background"></a>
 ## `<CONTAINER style="background-image: url();">`

-This method is for a fully decorative image, which doesn't convey any content, such as a banner image in a page or section.
+This method is only appropriate for a fully decorative image that doesn't convey any content, such as a banner image in a page or section.

 📋 No attributes to override its original role, `role="img"`, and/or deliver text alternative information, `aria-label` or `alt`.